 Organising Group

 Committee members are Paul Deacon (Patron), Lewis della Bosca (Founder and Committee Member), Anne Pickersgill-Brown (Chair), Kaye Farrer (Treasurer), Jill Richards (Registrar), Glenis Ambrose (Sponsorship and Promotion), Sue Birchfield (Social Media) and Paul Nankivel (Operations).
-This team is ably supported by committee members; Stephanie Buck and Peter Copp.
+This team is ably supported by committee members; Juliana Trolove and Nolene McMaster.
 The Committee continue to work hard to ensure this prestigious event runs smoothly and none of those fine details are forgotten.

 Paul Deacon - Patron